jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/read/currentReclaimableoverflowof.md

     * [`decimals`](../../../TODO)
     * [`currency`](../../../TODO)

 1. Return the reclaimable overflow using the project's current funding cycle and the derived current overflow.
+If there's no current overflow, there's no reclaimable overflow.

     ```solidity
-    return _reclaimableOverflowDuring(_projectId, _fundingCycle, _tokenCount, _currentOverflow);

-    // If there is no overflow, nothing is claimable.
+    // If there is no overflow, nothing is reclaimable.
     return
       _currentOverflow == 0
         ?
 0